University-led teacher training

 UK and EU resident students could be eligible for:

 - a training bursary for the 2021/22 academic year of up to £24,000 tax-free available, depending on your degree grade.
 Bursaries are paid by your initial teacher education (ITE) provider during your course.
-Full details are available from Get into Teaching.
+Full details on bursaries are available from Get into Teaching.

 - an IOP Teacher Training Scholarship for those undertaking a university-led physics teacher training course with an accredited provider.
 We have 200 scholarships available providing £26,000 tax-free funding and tailored IOP support.
-Find out more and apply.

 Please note, you will be charged tuition fees by your ITE provider.
 The exact cost varies between institutions but UK and EU students may be eligible for a loan to cover the cost.
 More information about tuition fee loans can be found on the student finance website.